rdrussotto/HurricaneSeasonSummaries/README.md

 the 2017 season was added on 1 May 2018 so I expect 2018 to be added at a similar time this year.
 I have not yet made plots for Pacific hurricane seasons.

-Hurricanes whose names were retired by the World Meteorological Organization because they were particularly destructive are shown in bold.
-The maximum category reached is shown on the right y-axis.

 In the root directory are iPython notebooks to split the data into individual files for the storms, with a different directory for each season (these are in the "data" directory); to make the actual plots